 An Increasing Trend of Cord-Cutting

-While IPTV is not itself a “large selection of channels all in one place,” it does allow people to access “a broader selection overall,” with channels from all over the world, and to do so in places where conventional cable wouldn’t reach.
+While IPTV does not itself constitute a “large selection of channels all in one place,” it does bring “a broader selection overall,” as channels from all over the world are found, and this is accessible to people in places where conventional cable might not reach.

-In addition to these benefits, IPTV is typically cheaper per month than a regular cable bill, and it offers television solutions (i.e., modern solutions such as time-shifting) so that you can watch a program whenever you like, not just when it’s on.
+In addition to these, IPTV is generally less expensive per month than a cable bill, and it offers TV solutions (i.e., contemporary solutions like time-shifting) so you can watch a program when you like, not just when it is on.

 This is a comprehensive guide on how to set up IPTV Canada for uninterrupted and seamless streaming so that you can start (or, hopefully, continue) enjoying the rise of newer, more innovative television solutions.